Ihre Katze uriniert viel? Das steckt dahinter

 Sometimes it's just the little things that distinguish one illness from another.
 The vet will make the final diagnosis, but with the right knowledge of the symptoms you can also rule out certain illnesses and also pay attention to other behavioral patterns.
 This will help the doctor later when taking your pet's medical history.

-Pollakiuria and stranguria
+pollakiuria and stranguria

-In addition to polyuria, there is also pollakiuria and stranguria.
+In addition to polyuria, there are also pollakiuria and stranguria.
 Unlike polyuria, pollakiuria also causes more frequent urination, but only in small amounts, usually due to irritation of the bladder.
 The total amount of urine remains unchanged, whereas polyuria causes increased urination.
 Stranguria is the compulsive and painful straining of urine.
 Pollakiuria and stranguria often occur in connection with bacterial cystitis or urinary stones.
 By straining, your cat is trying to expel the urinary stones in the urinary tract.
 In general, the symptoms usually indicate FLUTD (Feline Lower Urinary Tract Disease).

-Urinary tract obstruction
+urinary tract obstruction

-A urinary tract blockage is caused by urinary stones or mucus plugs.
+A urinary tract blockage is caused by urinary stones or mucous plugs.
 It manifests itself in a similar way to pollakiuria, with the passing of small amounts of urine.
 Sometimes the cat cannot pass any urine at all, even though it constantly goes to the litter box.
 This creates the impression that the animal has to go to the toilet frequently.
 If the cause of the urinary tract blockage is not eliminated in time, it can be life-threatening for the cat.
 If you notice that your pet frequently goes to the litter box, but the litter remains untouched, you should see a vet as soon as possible.
-Other symptoms that you may observe with a urinary tract blockage are vomiting, abdominal pain and rapid and shallow breathing.
+Other symptoms that you may observe with a urinary tract blockage are vomiting, pain in the abdominal area and rapid and shallow breathing.

-Urinary incontinence
+urinary incontinence

 The litter box remains empty, but there are large puddles of urine in other places?
 This is a suspected case of urinary incontinence.
 This means that your cat cannot retain urine in its body and lets it flow uncontrollably.
 This often happens when it is sleeping, which is why the sleeping places are usually wet.
 With urinary incontinence, the total amount of urine per day remains the same.
 Your animal therefore does not drink any more liquid than usual.
 It is simply no longer urinating in the intended place - the litter box.
 Urinary incontinence should not be confused with marking.
 Incontinent cats lose large amounts of urine and simply let it flow, while animals that mark leave small splashes of urine on objects while standing.

 Cats are very clean animals.
 If you start to become intentionally dirty, something is usually bothering them.
 Uncleanliness is associated with marking behavior, but your pet can also deliberately urinate large amounts of urine in other places.
-If you find your house cat squatting while urinating outside the toilet, it is not urinary incontinence: the cat is deliberately not doing its business in the litter box.
+So if you find your house cat squatting while urinating outside the toilet, it is not urinary incontinence: the cat is intentionally not doing its business in the litter box.
 The total amount of urine also remains unchanged.
 The reasons for uncleanliness are usually psychological: stress, fear or even protest.
 To rule out more serious diseases, it is important that the urine does not have a noticeable brown or red color and does not smell or other symptoms accompany the behavior.

 A cat is playing.